Obvious/Help Center

 After approval

 The agent works through objectives in order, pausing at any gates you set to Stop before or Stop after.
-For larger plans, it may delegate objectives to sub-threads — separate conversations handling parts of the work in parallel.
-Results flow back to the main thread automatically.
+For larger plans, the agent may split work across separate conversations running in parallel — results flow back to the main thread automatically.

 Was this helpful?